aarotaylor/helix_corp/rudder.md

-# Current Goal: Cycle through background images
+# Current Goal: Hovering over picture coordinates should display flavortext

-*Have a default image as a background, and be able to scrub forward and backward through a set list*
+*Based on the current image, use the coordinates to place PointsOfInterest on the image*

 ---

 ## Project Specific

-`Initial image should be Syaksa.
-Forward should move through each of the track images, starting with Portal, then Penrose Engine, TFF, etc.`
+`Coordinates should be relative to the image itself.`

 ---

 # Notes

-- When clicking forward or back buttons, they should load a different img tag
+- Initial pass [2023-02-07]:
+    - Get the dimensions of the background image `<=`
+        - Issue: Need to access the HTML img tag to get client dimensions
+    - Keep track of mouse coordinates within the image
+    - When the cursor comes within a certain distance of the PoI, reveal